anshdadhich/Chat-with-GitHub-file/README.md

 #### It will open a new tab in your web browser lik this -
 #### ![Image](Image.png)

-#### then just give the username, repository name and file name and ask questions
+#### then just enter username, repository name and file name and ask questions

 ## Note: As of now it only works on the file that are not inside of any folder (just the files inside the repository)